IronBox/antisqli-core/README.md

 // Repeat for any additional arg objects, with new IDs (@AntiSQLiParam2, @AntiSQLiParam3 ...)
 ...
 ```
-The second task performed by the AntiSQLi library is it replaces the original format items IDs in the query to match the IDs of the dynamically generated parameters.
+The second task performed by the library is it replaces the original format-items in the query to match the IDs of the generated parameters.
 The original query:
 ````csharp
 cmd.CommandText = "SELECT * FROM UserTable WHERE uname = '{0}'";
 ````